 Benefits of adding your work to SMU Scholar:

 - Your work is indexed by search engines and harvested by open access registries, making it easier to find and cite.

 - All materials in the repository are given a persistent URL, making it easy for you and others to link to your work.

 - Placing research materials in SMU Scholar often satisfies public access mandate for grant recipients.

 Publishing your working papers in repository provides increased exposure and persistence for your work.

 For Cox faculty, learn more about submitting your work to SSRN, which will also add it to SMU Scholar.

 Creating a unique and persistent identifier ensures your research outputs are correctly attributed to you and improves discoverability.
 There are a few different tools to do this, including ORCID and ResearcherID.

-PermaCC is a service that creates permanent links to web content and ensures that material cited by authors will always be accessible to readers.
+PermaCC is a service that creates permanent links to web content and ensures that material cited or published online by authors will always be accessible to readers.
 Contact Sylvia Jones with questions or to sign up.

 Learn More from Research Guides